-As of April 30, 2023, the Central Bank had an equity of G. 2,774 billion (approximately US\$382,29 million), mainly explained by the increase in the revaluation account of the international monetary reserves.
+As of December 31, 2023, the Central Bank had an equity of G. 4,054 billion (approximately US\$556.2 million), mainly explained by the increase in the returns on international reserve investments and the impact of fluctuations in the prices of assets and liabilities in foreign currency, resulting in a significant profit boost due to exchange rate variations.
 The negative equity of the Central Bank observed in previous years is explained by a legacy of non-performing claims related to loans to the public and to the financial sector that were largely incurred before the Central Bank's 1995 charter prohibited such practices.
-In 1992, the Central Bank paid US\$350 million on behalf of the government to certain commercial banks and foreign governments to cover arrears accumulated with respect to certain external borrowings.
+In 1992, the Central Bank paid US\$350 million on behalf of the government to certain commercial banks and foreign governments to cover a rrears accumulated with respect to certain external borrowings.
 The Central Bank's balance sheet deteriorated further in the mid-1990s, when it confronted a series of problems in the financial system, including liquidating financial institutions.
 In August 1998, under the domestic debt restructuring law enacted in March 1997, the government issued US\$425 million in domestic bonds to restructure the principal plus accrued interest and other lines of credit extended by the Central Bank to the government.
-In 2012, this debt was included in the recapitalization agreement between the Central Bank and the Ministry of Finance.
+In 2012, this debt was included in the recapitalization a greement between the Central Bank and the Ministry of Finance.
 Since the 1998 restructuring, the Central Bank has recorded losses, which have been exacerbated by the need to conduct large sterilization operations.

 As part of a strategy of providing a framework for medium- and long-term macroeconomic stability, over the past decade, the government began to address the Central Bank's negative equity and adopted measures to strengthen the financial position of the Central Bank.
 In April 2010, Congress enacted Law No. 3974/10, which authorized the Ministry of Finance to issue and transfer to the Central Bank securities in an aggregate principal amount of up to 6.25% of the 2009 GDP (approximately US\$1 billion) in exchange for the irrevocable cancellation and discharge of all debt and nonperforming legacy claims held by the Central Bank against public entities and the assignment to the Ministry of Finance of any remaining legal claims on guarantees by third parties.
-Interest rates and maturities on the bonds to be transferred were to be agreed between the Central Bank and the Ministry of Finance.
+Interest rates and maturities on the bonds to be transferred were to be a greed between the Central Bank and the Ministry of Finance.
 On December 19, 2012, both institutions signed an agreement defining the financial conditions and the agreement was ratified by the President of the Republic on the same date.
 As a result, the Ministry of Finance issued a perpetual bond to the Central Bank, having a principal amount of G.3,927.5 billion (about US\$0.9 billion) initially carrying a 0.25% annual interest rate.
 Pursuant to a request by the Central Bank to the Ministry of Finance, the interest rate can be adjusted to offset losses the Central Bank may incur in connection with the implementation of its monetary policy.